I believe that the amazon associates program should be where anyone wishing to dip their feet into online affiliate marketing should start.

 We have a passion for it and are sure to create high quality content around it.

-We will use keyword research tools such as Ubbersuggest to find the search volume per month.
+For this blog purposes, will use keyword research tools such as Ubbersuggest to find the search volume per month.

 So, in that niche, I want to create a blog post where I review the best panties for pregnant ladies.